 Most people have daily treatment from Monday to Friday, with a rest at weekends.
 But this can vary.
 For example, you might have treatment once a week for a set number of weeks.
 It is also sometimes possible to have more than one treatment per day.

-Let your radiographer (sometimes called a radiotherapist) know at your planning radiotherapy appointment if you have any commitments such as work or childcare that mean you need a specific time for your appointments.
-They will try to be as flexible as possible, but it can difficult depending on how busy the department is.
+Let your therapy radiographer (sometimes called a radiotherapist) know if you have any commitments, such as work or childcare, that mean you need a specific time for your appointments.
+They will try to be as flexible as possible, but it can be difficult depending on how busy the department is.

 Worries about treatment